-Figure 7 shows a swept response test (20-MHz to 2-GHz) on an Agilent 1-GHz bandwidth oscilloscope.
+Figure 7 shows a swept response test (20 MHz to 2 GHz) on the Agilent MS07104A 1-GHz bandwidth oscilloscope.
 As you can see, at exactly 1 GHz the input is attenuated by about 1.7 dB, which is well within the -3 dB limitation that defines this scope's bandwidth.
 However, to make accurate measurements on analog signals, you need to use the scope in the portion of the frequency band where it is still relatively flat with minimal attenuation.
-At approximately onethird the scope's 1-GHz bandwidth, this scope exhibits virtually no attenuation (0 dB).
+At approximately one-third the scope's 1 GHz bandwidth, this scope exhibits virtually no attenuation (0 dB).
 However, not all scopes exhibit this type of response.

 The swept frequency response test shown in Figure 8 was performed on a 1.5-GHz bandwidth scope from another scope vendor.
 This is an example of a very non-flat frequency response.
 The characteristics of this response are neither Gaussian nor maximally-flat.
-It appears to be "maximally bumpy" and very peaked, which can result in severe waveform distortion-on both analog and digital signals.
+It appears to be "maximally bumpy" and very peaked, which can result in severe waveform distortion - on both analog and digital signals.
 Unfortunately, a scope's bandwidth specification, which is the 3 dB attenuation frequency, says nothing about the attenuation or amplification at other frequencies.
 Even at one-fifth this scope's bandwidth, signals are attenuated by approximately 1 dB (10%) on this scope.
+So in this case, following the 3X rule of thumb would not be wise.
+When you are selecting a scope, it is a good idea to choose a reputable scope vendor and pay close attention to the relative flatness of the scope's frequency response.

-Figure 7: Swept frequency response test on Agilent's MS07104B 1-GHz bandwidth scope
+Figure 7: Swept frequency response test on Agilent's MS07104A 1-GHz bandwidth scope